ballerina-platform/ballerina-distribution/examples/io-csv-datamapping/io_csv.md

-# Read/write CSV with data binding
+# Read/write CSV with data mapping

 The Ballerina `io` library contains APIs to read/write CSV content from/to a file and these APIs can be used to bind the csv data with user specified records<br/><br/>
 For more information on the underlying module,